CANADA FX DEBT-C$ strengthens vs US$, hits record against euro

 "Obviously because of the very close links between Canada and the U.S., it tends to drag CAD with it," he said.

-Concerns about a slowing world economy prompted investors to drive the U.S. dollar to two-year high against the euro.
+Concerns about a slowing global economy prompted investors to drive the U.S. dollar to two-year high against the euro.

-Global equities and commodities also weakened as concerns over the troubles in the euro zone, softer global growth and dimmed expectations for any new near-term stimulus response by the U.S. Federal Reserve sapped investor appetite for riskier assets and boosted the greenback.

 Looking ahead to Friday, markets are awaiting data on second-quarter gross domestic product from China, which is expected to show one of the few growth engines in the world economy is faltering.